apache/spark/docs/sql-migration-guide-upgrade.md

 {:toc}

 ## Upgrading From Spark SQL 2.4 to 3.0
-  - Since Spark 3.0, we pad decimal numbers with trailing zeros to the scale of the column for Hive result.

   - Since Spark 3.0, we reversed argument order of the trim function from `TRIM(trimStr, str)` to `TRIM(str, trimStr)` to be compatible with other databases.

   - Since Spark 3.0, PySpark requires a Pandas version of 0.23.2 or higher to use Pandas related functionality, such as `toPandas`, `createDataFrame` from Pandas DataFrame, etc.